dfarnham/totp-qr/README.md

 276913, Test3
 083403, Example
 ```
 ### otpauth strings (and images) need to be kept PRIVATE, they contain the SECRET.
-I'm using [openssl](https://www.openssl.org/) to encrypt the otpauth strings for use in my .bashrc
+[OpenSSL](https://www.openssl.org/) can be used to encrypt the otpauth strings
 ```text
 ##############################################################
 # ** The password shown below "foo" is not actually visible **